etanyosef/cv-application/README.md

+# CV Application

+This project is from The Odin Project react course where users can input their information and generate a CV/résumé.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some Oxlint rules.